Charitable Lead Trust

 How Charitable Lead Trusts Work

-Mike Davenport, Director of Planned Giving (978-825-6306, or by email) would welcome an opportunity to have a conversation with you to help you confirm whether this unique approach to giving is a good option for your consideration.
+Sara Andrews, Senior Vice President of Development, would welcome an opportunity to have a conversation with you to help you confirm whether this unique approach to giving is a good option for your consideration.
 She can be reached at 978.825.6250.

-Donors who establish a charitable lead trust for the benefit of North Shore Medical Center are recognized as members of the North Shore Medical Center 1874 Charter Society.
+Donors who establish a charitable lead trust for the benefit of Salem Hospital are recognized as members of our 1874 Charter Society.